dupeone/kinetic-airport-sculpture/README.md

-A physical system that turns live airport activity into motion.
+A physical system that makes the flow of air travel visible.

-Four rods move continuously — reflecting the flow of people arriving and departing across New York City.
+Four rods move continuously — reflecting the rhythm of arrivals and departures across New York City.

 What is normally abstract data becomes something you can watch.